sinch/sinch-sdk-python-quickstart/templates/client/README.md

  ```
    pip install -e .
  ```
-4. Ensure your `config.ini` file have been updated as described above.
+4. Ensure your `.env` file have been updated as described above.
 5. Run the application:
   - `python app.py`
   Or run it directly from your IDE.